 In commercial settings, managing territoriality and associated aggression in pair- or group-housed does is difficult.
-Rates of doe injuries and kit mortality are typically higher in pair and group systems (6).
+Rates of doe injuries and kit mortality are typically higher in pair and group systems (4).

 Nest boxes and quality nesting material are important factors in kit survival and growth.
 Young kits, particularly those less than 2 weeks of age, have a very limited ability to thermoregulate.
 Properly sized and bedded nest boxes provide warmth and accommodate the litter while also allowing kits to stay in close contact with each other (to minimize chilling and mortality).
-Nest size should also be appropriate for the size of the doe and her litter, which varies by breed.
-Does tend to rest in oversized nest boxes increasing the risk of crushing kits.
+Nest size should also be appropriate for the size of the doe, which varies by breed.
+Does tend to rest in over-sized nest boxes increasing the risk of crushing kits.

-Nest boxes must be sanitizable and are typically made of wood, metal, or plastic.
-Nesting material should be dust free.
+Nesting material should be dry and dust free.
 A variety of bedding materials may be used, including rabbit hair, hay, straw, shredded paper, and wood shavings.